-3. .
-By mentioning the two choices of working with him, Chicago broker Ian Schwartzard implies that 4.
-4. When he is selling his house, a seller must understand that 5.
-5. About to sell is homes on the market are staged and the time it usually takes Clip Three How to Stage a Home for Sale Exercise Listen to the audio clip whote down as many techr rhich provides home staging techniques, and try to niques as you can.
+- 3. By mentioning the two choices of working with him, Chicago broker Ian Schwartzare implies that . - 4.
+When he is selling his house, a seller must understand that - 5.
+About homes on the market are staged and the time it usually takes to sell is .

+Clip Three How to Stage a Home for Sale

+1. Listen to the audio clip which provides home staging techniques, and try to note down as many techniques as you can.

-- 2. Have a discussion on the following questions. - 1) Will you prefer to buy a house or rent one after you graduate? - 2) What are the advantages and disadvantages of either option?
+2. Have a discussion on the following questions.

+- 1) Will you prefer to buy a house or rent one after you graduate? - 2) What are the advantages and disadvantages of either option?